 STEM is an abbreviation for science, technology, engineering, and mathematics.
 Students can learn about STEM both inside and outside the classroom at all grade levels (PreK-12).
 STEM can also incorporate the arts—then it becomes STEAM.
 History and literacy may also be included.

-Teachers and other educators can find curriculum and instructional materials on We Teach NYC
+Educators can find curriculum and instructional materials on We Teach NYC

-STEM Matters NYC
+STEM Matters NYC Enrichment Programs

 Find out More About Other Summer Programs